 Measurements taken on non-rotating parts are sufficient for some machines to characterize their running characteristics in terms of trouble-free operation.
 Other machine types, like steam turbines, gas turbines, and turbo compressors, can exhibit a variety of vibration modes in the service speed range.
 Machines in these classes require a more accurate and sensitive way to track changes in vibration conditions, such as shaft vibration measurements.

 It is common practice to measure vibration on non-rotating parts or to measure relative shaft vibration, or both.
-The measurement type for the protection system is normally based on the experience from the machine manufacturer.
-The measurement of vibration shall be broad band, so that the frequency spectrum of the machine is adequately covered.
+The measurement type for the protection system is normally based on the experience of the machine manufacturer.
+The measurement of vibration shall be broadband so that the frequency spectrum of the machine is adequately covered.

-b) vibration velocity, measured in millimetres per second;
+b) vibration velocity, measured in millimeters per second;

-c) vibration acceleration, measured in metres per square second.
+c) vibration acceleration, measured in meters per square second.